kwinso/qiwi-daemon/README.md

 `qiwi-daemon` is a package that helps you work with qiwi transtactions.

 # How does it work?
-Daemon will be checking for active transtaction sessions in storage (storage type will be show later).
+Daemon will be checking for active transtaction sessions in storage (storage types will be shown later).
-If daemon find a session in storage by transaction comment, It'll fire up a listener in code, so you can get notified and process this payment.
+If daemon finds a session in storage by transaction comment, it'll fire up a listener in code, so you can get notified and process this event.

 # Installation
 Install repo from NPM.